 Welcome!
 We’re delighted that you have an interest in contributing to the Technica Curiosa experience.
 This note outlines the essential guidelines that will ensure the success of our collaboration.

 We offer a wide and flexible canvas for telling your story.
 Not every article will exactly fit the model described here, and that’s okay.
-We present the following as a straw man that might help guide your writing.
+We present the following to help guide your writing.

-Most importantly, we seek to provide service to our readers by providing compelling content that addresses the practical sciences, as well as interesting technologies, how they work, and what difference they will make in our readers’ personal and professional lives.
+Most importantly, we seek to provide a service to our readers by delivering compelling content that addresses the practical sciences, as well as interesting technologies, how they work, and what difference they will make in our readers’ personal and professional lives.
 Aside from hands-on pieces, stories might simply bring new concepts and ideas to light—stories that are inspiring or illuminating in their own right.
 You’ll also see that we are big fans of the history of technology, as this not only contributes important perspectives on today’s technologies, but can also highlight the deep legacies of our titles.
-A good example is this story, where we feature an article from that past, and ask readers, “How would you do this today?”
+We also feature articles from classic issues, and ask readers, “How would you do this today?”

 Generally speaking, we are always interested in long and short articles and essays (1,000 to 3,000 words or more) that cover new and emerging technologies with practical applications across the board, including electronics, mechanics, computing, automotive, aerospace, robotics, astronomy/astrophysics, metamaterials, and other areas.

 In addition to the general guidelines described herein, where appropriate to the subject matter, content should also address the four areas shown in the figure at left.
-This approach assists in speaking to our diverse audiences, who may have different objectives with respect to the content, and span the tech curious/inventor to the professional scientist/engineer to the business development/tech transfer executive.
+This approach enables our titles to address our diverse audiences, who may have different objectives with respect to the content, and span the tech curious/inventor to the professional scientist/engineer to the business development/tech transfer executive.

 We seek submissions that are, above all else, well-written: that is, distinguished by good story-telling, human interest, anecdotes, analogies, and humor, among other traits of good writing.
 In short, we want our readers to be irresistibly pulled into your story!